ioskit/ioskit.github.io/_features/Properties.md

 ## Shorthand Setter Declaration

-If a computed property’s setter does not define a name for the new value to be set, a default name of newValue is used.
-Here’s an alternative version of the Rect structure, which takes advantage of this shorthand notation:
+If a computed property's setter does not define a name for the new value to be set, a default name of `newValue` is used.
+Here's an alternative version of the Rect structure, which takes advantage of this shorthand notation:

 ```